 Despite legalization by individual states, marijuana still remains federally illegal.
 Actions by several U.S government agencies and administrations have upheld that position.
-The U.S. Department of Transportation (DOT) issued notices in recent years that specifically addressed marijuana, both “medically” and recreationally, and reiterated the ban against it for drivers or operators that are performing their DOT covered safety sensitive functions.
+The U.S. Department of Transportation (DOT) issued notices that specifically addressed marijuana, both medical and recreational, and reiterated the ban against it for drivers or operators that are performing their DOT covered safety sensitive functions.

-Employees that use marijuana and other drugs negatively impact the bottom line for employers due to increased workplace accidents, injuries, and other effects, driving up the cost of doing business.
-The safety of all employees, vendors, customers, other drivers, pedestrians, or generally anyone coming in contact with the business could be in danger.
+Employees that use marijuana and other drugs negatively impact the health and safety of the work environment due to increased workplace accidents, injuries, and other effects, driving up the cost of doing business.
+The safety of anyone coming in contact with the business could be in danger.

 - In 2009, Colorado marijuana‐related traffic deaths involving operators testing positive for marijuana represented 10 percent of all traffic fatalities.
 By 2015, that number doubled to 21 percent (NHTSA).

-- According to the National Highway Traffic Safety Administration report, “The Economic and Societal Impact of Motor Vehicles Crashes, 2010,” the total economic cost for a vehicle fatality is $1,398,916.
+- According to a 2014 National Highway Traffic Safety Administration report, regarding the economic and societal impact of car crashes, the total economic cost for a vehicle fatality is $1,398,916.
 That includes property damage, medical, insurance, productivity, among other considerations.

 Even now, companies across the country who employ drivers have a difficult time finding employment candidates who can pass the required drug tests.
 Those prospective drivers often seek jobs with companies that don’t drug test.
 With youth consuming marijuana earlier than ever, there are concerns that have already been raised about the state of workforce readiness.

 Companies that employ drivers may wish to ensure they have a comprehensive drug-free workplace policy in place along with drug testing.
-Training in understanding the dangers of substance use including marijuana, and driving safety are some proactive measures that many employers utilize.
-Consistent and fair application of the company drug-free workplace policy will provide a foundation for reducing and hopefully eliminating workplace problems associated with drug and alcohol abuse.
+Implementing an employee instruction program to understand the employer’s drug-free workplace policy, awareness education on the impacts of substance use, as well as driver safety skills training, are some proactive measures that many employers utilize.
+Consistent and fair application of the company’s drug-free workplace policy will provide a foundation for reducing and hopefully eliminating workplace problems associated with drug and alcohol use.